Muhammadhunain20/Linked_list/README.md

 5. **Traversal:** Display all elements of the linked list.
 6. **Search:** Search for an element in the list.

+## Project Background
+This project was developed as part of the 1st-semester coursework.

 ## Getting Started
 1. Download the project files.
 2. Navigate to the project directory.